pchemguy/ContactEditor/Data-Model.md

 2. enabling the user access to specific data elements, and
 3. persisting modified data if necessary.

-Naturally, *DataTableModel* uses a 2D record-wise Variant array called *Values* for internal storage of a set of table rows.
+*DataTableModel* uses a 2D record-wise Variant array called *Values* for internal storage of a set of table rows.
 (The field index is the faster changing index, and both indices are 1-based.)
 Accessing a specific data element is about addressing it.
-For a 2D array, the address of a data element is its (record/field) indices.
-Finally, to persist a record, the backend must map record/field indices to the primary key and field name coordinates used by persistent storage.
-Further, field indices are meaningless to the user, so the GUI layer also needs the field index to field name map.
+For a 2D array, the address of a data element is its record/field indices, and persistent storage typically uses PK/FieldName addressing.
+Since *DataTableModel* stores record sets, it can also store metadata necessary for translating the two addressing schemes without introducing additional coupling.

-Since *DataTableModel* deals with tabular data only, saving the mapping metadata does not introduce additional coupling.
-However, since relational databases should be the dominant data source, the following assumptions about the field names and primary keys have simplified this implementation.
+For simplicity, only scalar (single field) PK is supported, and it should be the first field in the table.
+PK is cast as String so that the same logic could be applied to both integer and string keys, and a string variable called *RecordId* is used to store particular values.
+The *Values* array provides \<record index\> &rightarrow; \<PK\> mapping, and the *IdIndices* dictionary provides the reverse mapping.

+Typecasting PK also has a subtle GUI-related benefit.
+In the current implementation, *ContactEditorForm* uses PKs for record selection via a drop-down combo list control.
+Combo's *List* attribute is populated with PKs from the *Values* array, and another relevant attribute *Value* is initialized from *DataRecordModel*.
+Without proper care, the two attributes may end up being of different types (e.g., Double and String).
+Since the *Value* attribute should match one of the elements from the *List* array, such a type mismatch may cause difficult to debug glitches.

-It is safe to assume that field names are strings (textual).
-Therefore, the model includes two structures to support conversion between the field name and its index. *FieldNames* is a 1D 1-based Variant array containing the names of the fields in the order they appear in the table from left to right and providing the index to name mapping.
-Table backend populates this field automatically, avoiding the use of hardcoded names. *FieldIndices* is a Dictionary providing the reverse name to index mapping.
+*FieldNames* is a 1D 1-based array.
+It contains the names of the fields in the order matching the structure of the table from left to right and provides \<field index\> &rightarrow; \<field name\> mapping. *FieldIndices* dictionary provides the reverse mapping.
+Table backend populates this field automatically using introspection, avoiding the use of hardcoded names.

-The assumption that the first record field (called *RecordId*) is a scalar (single field) primary key (PK) is not always valid, but it simplifies code logic.
-Further, string casting *RecordId* removes type-related ambiguity and provides two other benefits. *IdIndices* uses the string *RecordId* key in the Dictionary mapping RecordId to record index; the *Values* array provides the reverse mapping.

-The other GUI-related benefit is more subtle and, in general, is not the model's concern. *ContactEditorForm* uses PKs for record selection via a drop-down combo list control.
-The control's 1D Variant array attribute takes PKs from the *Values* array, and its other attribute holds the "current value" of this control, which is always a string.
-If the populated PK array is numeric, typing in RecordId may not match an existing list element, as the combo control may not do typecasting (String("1") <> Numeric(1) at least for Double).

 *DirtyRecords* is a Dictionary, collecting (*RecordId*, *RecordIndex*) pairs of modified records.
 Only these records need to be saved by the backend when the user requests to save the changes.